zwdzwd/sesame/README.md

 ## About

-See [SeSAMe: reducing artifactual detection of DNA methylation by Infinium BeadChips in genomic deletions](https://doi.org/10.1093/nar/gky691) for more details.
+Please cite and reference [SeSAMe: reducing artifactual detection of DNA methylation by Infinium BeadChips in genomic deletions](https://doi.org/10.1093/nar/gky691) for more details.